 - Nu Grocery: I made my first visit to the store last week, and I was blown away!
 They have SO much.
 I was able to fill up on local sunflower and canola oil, and also noticed they have apple cider and balsamic vinegar (still on the hunt for white vinegar!)
 None of their produce is packaged, which means I can find local English cucumbers sans plastic wrap.
 And the best part about Nu?
 They have a weigh station so you don't have to stand in line to get your jars weighed before filling!!

 - Bulk Barn: like Nu, Bulk Barn sells a lot of what I need as staples - flour, sugar, nuts, seeds, nut butters, cookies (if I'm feeling peckish) and all sorts of cereals.
-Downsides - you have to stand in line behind tons of people to have your jars weighed.
-This is SUPER annoying!
-Also, they don't make a big effort to source local ingredients.
+Downside - you have to stand in line behind tons of people to have your jars weighed.
+This can be SUPER annoying!
+But their prices are great, and they have regular flash sales and coupons that I can use!

 - Natural food stores: I shop at Pantry Plus in Orleans, and they were happy to weigh my jars so that I could grab a few items from their bulk food section!
 Check in with your local natural food store, and I'm sure they would be accommodating.